The Legacy (1978 film): Screenplay

 Jimmy Sangster originally wrote a supernatural script set in a run-down hospital in downtown Detroit.
 Much to his dismay, the script was altered to more closely resemble other Hammer movies.
 Although keeping the American protagonists, events were manipulated to allow the story instead to take place in an English country estate featuring a collection of stereotypical butlers, chauffeurs and curtseying maids.

 The film had the working title The Devil’s Doorway, and was also known as Psychose, and The Legacy of Maggie Walsh.

 Casting

 Considered for Karl were Harry Andrews, Peter Cushing, Bernard Archard, Herbert Lom, Donald Pleasence, Christopher Lee, Michael Gough, Anton Diffring, Peter Arne, Patrick Troughton, Peter Vaughan and Donald Houston.

 Considered for Grandier were Peter Arne, Frank Finlay, Peter Jeffrey, Joss Ackland, Ian Bannen, John Carson and Ian Hendry.

 Filming

 Principal photography began on 16 January 1978 at Bray Studios in Berkshire, England, concluding on 23 March 1978.
 Other filming locations included Mountolive Manor House and Loseley Park in Guildford, Surrey.

+Anne Coates recalled she had lunch with Richard Marquand "and he sold the idea of the film, and I thought, God! this is a director who really knows what he is doing...
+But unfortunately when he actually got on the floor... he clearly didn't know what he was doing at all."

 Release

 Box office

 The Legacy premiered in the United Kingdom on 29 September 1978, before having its U.S. premiere approximately one year later, opening in New York City on 28 September 1979.
 It subsequently premiered in Los Angeles on 16 November 1979.
 The US theatrical cut has a 2-minute shorter runtime and some alternative shots.

+Coates said the film "is almost continually on American televisions.
+Funny how you make some quite good films and some that you're not that proud of.
+And it's a very popular film, funnily enough.
+I don't think it ever was particularly as a, a cinema film."